Getting authority does not replace leadership skills

-Leadership is not something that you are born with.
+Leadership skills are not something that you are born with.

 Yes, you might be born with charisma or a certain skill for leading people but it does not mean you will be successful or even enjoy it.